fterrier/Fuzzy-Text-Watch-Plus/README.md

  - Nice staggered animation
  - Between one and four lines of text, depending on need.
  - The text rows are always centered vertically
- - Smaller words may share a single line (such as "fem i")
+ - Smaller words may share a single line (such as "ten to")
  - Refactored code for better flexibility/rewriteability

-ToDo
+Possible future features
 ----
+ - [ ] More languages
  - [ ] Configurable text alignment
  - [ ] Optional bluetooth lost icon
+ - [ ] Shake to show date
  - [x] ~~Configurable time offset (when the watch switches time)~~
  - [x] ~~Configurable languages in one app~~